New Guinea campaign: Air operations

 Since Port Moresby was the only port supporting operations in Papua, its defence was critical to the campaign.
 The air defences consisted of P-39 and P-40 fighters.
 Royal Australian Air Force (RAAF) radar could not provide sufficient warning of Japanese attacks, so reliance was placed on coastwatchers and spotters in the hills until an American radar unit arrived in September with better equipment.
 Japanese bombers were often escorted by fighters which came in at 30000 ft—too high to be intercepted by the P-39s and P-40s—giving the Japanese an altitude advantage in air combat.
 The cost to the Allied fighters was high.
 Before June, between 20 and 25 P-39s had been lost in air combat, while three more had been destroyed on the ground, and eight had been destroyed in landings by accident.
 The following month at least 20 fighters were lost in combat, while eight were destroyed in July.

 The Australian and American anti-aircraft gunners of the Composite Anti-Aircraft Defences played a crucial role in protecting Port Moresby, which suffered 78 air raids by 17 August 1942.
-A gradual improvement the numbers and skill of anti-aircraft gunners forced the Japanese bombers up to higher altitude, where they were less accurate, and then, in August, to raiding by night.
+A gradual improvement in the numbers and skill of anti-aircraft gunners forced the Japanese bombers up to higher altitude, where they were less accurate, and then, in August, to raiding by night.

 Although RAAF PBY Catalinas and Lockheed Hudsons were based at Port Moresby, because of the Japanese air attacks, long-range bombers like B-17s, B-25s, and B-26s could not be safely based there and were instead staged through from bases in Australia.
 This resulted in considerable fatigue for the air crews.
 Due to USAAF doctrine and a lack of long-range escorts, long-range bomber raids on targets like Rabaul went in unescorted and suffered heavy losses, prompting severe criticism of Lieutenant General George Brett by war correspondents for misusing his forces.
 But fighters did provide cover for the transports and for bombers when their targets were within range.
 Aircraft based at Port Moresby and Milne Bay fought to prevent the Japanese from basing aircraft at Buna, and attempted to prevent the Japanese reinforcement of the Buna area.
 As the Japanese ground forces pressed toward Port Moresby, the Allied Air Forces struck supply points along the Kokoda Track.
 Japanese makeshift bridges were attacked by P-40s with 500 lb bombs.